 The New Homes Bonus was first introduced in 2011/12, and was top-sliced from the Revenue Support Grant.
 It is paid as a separate specific grant and is linked to authorities delivery of new housing.
-Previously, the Council has fully relied on this money as part of it's mainstream funding.
+Previously, the Council has fully relied on this money as part of its mainstream funding.
 Cabinet agreed to reduce this reliance to nil by 2019/20.
 During 2015/16 budget setting it was agreed that only £1.0m of the £1.59m allocation would be used for funding General Fund revenue budgets.
-The remaining £0.59m has been put into an earmarked reserve and allocated towards the 2017/18 savings target.
+The remaining £0.59m has been put into an earmarked reserve.